Generalized Von Neumann Universe and Non-Well-Founded Sets

 \end{enumerate}

-Since infinitely generated sets (generally) do not have immediate members, the axiom of extensionality for \textbf{EZF} must be modified to handle IGS.
-As the result, I(i) is added to decide if two IGS are equal.
+Since infinitely generated sets (generally) do not have immediate members, the axiom of extensionality for EZF must be modified to handle IGS.
+As a result, I(i) is added to decide if two IGS are equal.
 For all other sets, the axiom of extensionality in ZF applies.
-II means that there are sets in \textbf{EZF} that have infinite $\in - $sequences (non-well-founded sets).
-The axiom of regularity is dropped in \textbf{EZF} because it can not even define the well-founded sets (corollary \ref{5}).
+By corollary \ref{33}, the axiom of regularity can fail.
+Thus AR is replaced by the non-well-foundedness axiom (II) which means that there exist sets of infinite $\in$-sequences in EZF.

-Since non-well-founded sets contain infinite $\in - $sequences, the union axiom in ZF must be modified as well.
-III is based on definition \ref{DefGenUnionOperator} and means that the result of any union operation is a set.
-The rest axioms (IV,$\cdots$,VIII) of \textbf{EZF}\ remain the same as those of ZF.
-Consequently, \textbf{EZF} is essentially ZF minus the axiom of regularity.
-We have the following conclusion.
+Since non-well-founded sets contain infinite $\in$-sequences, the union axiom in ZF must be modified as well.
+III which is based on definition \ref{DefGenUnionOperator} indicates that the result of any union operation is a set.
+The rest axioms (IV,$\dots$,VIII) of EZF remain the same as those of ZF.
+Consequently, we reach a main conclusion of this paper that the total universe is a model of ZF minus the axiom of regularity.